cgcardona/cgcardona.github.com/2013/feb/4_yc_investments_or_hackernews.md

 So, some shoddy math shows that YComninator has early stage invested in over 300 companies which have generated Billions of dollars in valuations alone.

-But the tribe of people on HackerNews are sharing information that is shaping the industry which in turn produces the great startups that YCombinator then funds.
+But the tribe of people on Hacker News are sharing information that is shaping the industry which in turn produces the great startups that YCombinator then funds.
 It's truly a virtuous cycle.

-My conclusion is that though YCombinator has helped generate Billions of dollars in wealth HackerNews is generating greater wealth by connecting, training, and inspiring the next generation of business owners, entrepreneurs, hackers, makers, and artists.
+My conclusion is that though YCombinator has helped generate Billions of dollars in wealth Hacker News is generating greater wealth by connecting, training, and inspiring the next generation of business owners, entrepreneurs, hackers, makers, and artists.